-- 15.13.1 Certain cargoes with a reference in column o in the table of section 17, by the nature of their chemical makeup, tend, under certain conditions of temperature, exposure to air or contact with a catalyst, to undergo polymerization, decomposition, oxidation or other chemical changes.
-Mitigation of this tendency is carried out by introducing small amounts of chemical additives into the liquid cargo or controlling the cargo tank environment. - 15.13.2 Ships carrying these cargoes shall be so designed as to eliminate from the cargo tanks and cargo-handling system any material of construction or contaminants which could act as a catalyst or destroy the inhibitor. - 15.13.3 Care shall be taken to ensure that these cargoes are sufficiently protected to prevent deleterious chemical change at all times during the voyage.
-Ships carrying such cargoes shall be provided with a certificate of protection from the manufacturer, and kept during the voyage, specifying: - .1 The name and amount of additive present; - .2 Whether the additive is oxygen-dependent; - .3 Date additive was put in the product and duration of effectiveness; - .4 Any temperature limitations qualifying the additives' effective lifetime; and
+15.13.1 Certain cargoes with a reference in column o in the table of section 17, by the nature of their chemical makeup, tend, under certain conditions of temperature, exposure to air or contact with a catalyst, to undergo polymerization, decomposition, oxidation or other chemical changes.
+Mitigation of this tendency is carried out by introducing small amounts of chemical additives into the liquid cargo or controlling the cargo tank environment.

+15.13.2 Ships carrying these cargoes shall be so designed as to eliminate from the cargo tanks and cargo-handling system any material of construction or contaminants which could act as a catalyst or destroy the inhibitor.

+15.13.3 Care shall be taken to ensure that these cargoes are sufficiently protected to prevent deleterious chemical change at all times during the voyage.
+Ships carrying such cargoes shall be provided with a certificate of protection from the manufacturer, and kept during the voyage, specifying:

+- .1 The name and amount of additive present; - .2 Whether the additive is oxygen-dependent; - .3 Date additive was put in the product and duration of effectiveness; - .4 Any temperature limitations qualifying the additives' effective lifetime; and

-- .5 The action to be taken shall the length of voyage exceed the effective lifetime of the additives. - 15.13.4 Ships using the exclusion of air as the method of preventing oxidation of the cargo shall comply with 9.1.3. - 15.13.5 A product containing an oxygen-dependent additive shall be carried without inertion (in tanks of a size not greater than 3,000 m3).
-Such cargoes shall not be carried in a tank requiring inertion under the requirements of SOLAS chapter II-2. - 15.13.6 Venting systems shall be of a design that eliminates blockage from polymer build-up.
+.5 The action to be taken shall the length of voyage exceed the effective lifetime of the additives.

+15.13.4 Ships using the exclusion of air as the method of preventing oxidation of the cargo shall comply with 9.1.3.

+15.13.5 When a product containing an oxygen-dependent inhibitor is to be carried:

+15.13.5.1 In a ship for which inerting is required under SOLAS regulation II-2/4.5.5, as amended, the application of inert gas shall not take place before loading or during the voyage, but shall be applied before commencement of unloading (1);

+15.13.5.2 In a ship to which SOLAS regulation II-2/4.5.5, as amended, does not apply, the product may be carried without inertion (in tanks of a size not greater than 3,000 m^3).
+If inertion is to be applied on such a ship, then the application of inert gas shall not take place before loading or during the voyage, but shall be applied before commencement of unloading (1).

+15.13.6 Venting systems shall be of a design that eliminates blockage from polymer build-up.
 Venting equipment shall be of a type that can be checked periodically for adequacy of operation.